 On this page you’ll find some of the trading tools, websites and books that have helped me on my journey.

-I’ve organised it so that my favourites are at the top.
-These are the tools and services that I use the most.
+These are the tools and services that I use the most in my trading.
 Where possible I have used my own affiliate links – any purchase you make helps to support this site.

 Trading Tools I Trust: